 Google Sync does not currently support group syncing from the Google directory.
 During the setup process, a Google Admin Console administrator will identify the groups in the Google directory that contain users who should receive access to Adobe licensing.
 Users from these groups will be automatically synced to the Adobe Admin Console in a flat list, appearing as Federated ID accounts in the User tab in the Adobe Admin Console.
 Once the user accounts are created, the administrator can choose to group users into specific user groups to provide specific access to product licenses for a subset of users.

 As an example, your education organization has 5,000 users, including 500 faculty or staff members, 2,000 grade 7 - 12 students, and 2,500 K- 6 grade students.
-All faculty or staff members and 7- 12 grade students will receive access to Adobe Spark, a shared device license for access in the lab environment, and a take-home Creative Clouds All Apps license, while K-6 students only have access to Adobe Spark and Shared Device License entitlements.
+All faculty or staff members and 7- 12 grade students will receive access to Adobe Express, a shared device license for access in the lab environment, and a take-home Creative Clouds All Apps license, while K-6 students only have access to Adobe Express and Shared Device License entitlements.
 The sync process would go as follows: